 This information is copied directly from the City of Enid's Consumer Confidence report.
 Vance AFB does not assume responsibility for verifying the accuracy of Enid's data.
-The violation listed above is a failure to monitor for E-Coli after a total coliform positive test was discovered.
-This does not indicate that E-Coli was in fact detected.

 While your drinking water meets EPA's standard for arsenic, it does contain low levels of arsenic.
 EPA's standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
 EPA continues to research the health effects of low levels of arsenic which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.